mohammed28ali/mohammed28ali/README.md

 ## Native POS Systems (Healthcare Sector)

-Standalone native Android POS applications built with Kotlin and deployed directly on point-of-sale terminals for healthcare institutions.
+Flutter POS applications integrated with native Kotlin modules via MethodChannel, deployed directly on point-of-sale terminals for healthcare institutions.
 These are internal, on-premise deployments and are not published on public app stores.

 ### Deployments